EOSArgentina/evolutiondex/Commands.md

     cleos -v push action evolutiondex withdraw '["YOUR_ACCOUNT", {"contract":"eosio.token", "quantity":"1.0000 EOS"}]' -p YOUR_ACCOUNT

-Open the EOS/PESO Evotoken: - add liquidity to the Pair Pool, set the fee for the trading pair and the fee beneficiary -
+Open the EOS/PESO Evotoken: - add liquidity to the Pair Pool, set the initial fee for the trading pair and the fee controller -

     cleos push action evolutiondex inittoken '["YOUR_ACCOUNT", "4,EOSPESO", {"contract":"pesoevotoken", "quantity":"1 PESO"}, {"contract":"eosio.token", "quantity":"1.0000 EOS"}, 10, "YOUR_ACCOUNT"]' -p YOUR_ACCOUNT